ASKurz/recoding-Hayes-2018/Chapter_02.md

 ```

     ##               LOOIC    SE
-    ## fit3        2428.19 45.51
+    ## fit3        2427.80 45.50
-    ## fit4        2665.12 41.02
+    ## fit4        2665.17 41.10
-    ## fit3 - fit4 -236.93 31.77
+    ## fit3 - fit4 -237.37 31.83

 We also get a standard error.
 Here it looks like `fit3` was substantially better, in terms of LOO-values, than `fit4`.

 For more on the LOO, see the [loo reference manual](https://cran.r-project.org/web/packages/loo/loo.pdf), this [handy vignette](https://cran.r-project.org/web/packages/loo/vignettes/loo2-example.html), or the scholarly papers referenced therein.
-Also, although McElreath doesn't discuss the LOO, he does cover Bayesian information criteria, with an emphasis on the WAIC, in his [text](http://xcelab.net/rm/statistical-rethinking/) and in his [online lectures on the topic](https://www.youtube.com/watch?v=t0pRuy1_190&t=1307s&list=PLDcUM9US4XdM9_N6XUUFrhghGJ4K25bFc&index=9).
+Also, although McElreath doesn't discuss the LOO, he does cover the topic in general in his [text](http://xcelab.net/rm/statistical-rethinking/) and in his [online lectures on the topic](https://www.youtube.com/watch?v=t0pRuy1_190&t=1307s&list=PLDcUM9US4XdM9_N6XUUFrhghGJ4K25bFc&index=9).

 2.7 Multicategorical antecedent variables
 -----------------------------------------